jaggederest/mutation/docs/nomenclature.md

 * DB State
 * File system

-Natively, mutant offers fork isolation.
+Natively, mutation offers fork isolation.
 This works for any state within the executing Ruby process.
 For all state reachable via IO, it's the test author's responsibility to provide proper isolation.